James Collins (footballer, born 1990): Hibernian

 Hibernian confirmed that Collins had signed a three-year contract with the club on 29 July 2013.
 Collins made his Hibs debut, making his first start in the opening match of the 2013–14 Scottish Premiership season, in a 1–0 loss against Motherwell.
 After five matches without a goal, Collins scored the winning goal against St Johnstone on 14 September and scored another the following week, in a 2–0 win over against St Mirren.

-Following Pat Fenlon's departure, Collins vowed to score more goals under new manager Terry Butcher after scoring less goals than expected by that point.
+Following Pat Fenlon's departure, Collins vowed to score more goals under new manager Terry Butcher after scoring fewer goals than expected by that point.
 In Butcher's first match as Hibernian Manager, Collins scored a last minute goal, in a 1–1 draw against Partick Thistle on 7 November 2013.
 Collins scored the opening goal in a 2–1 win against fierce rivals Hearts on 2 January 2014.
 A week after scoring in the derby, Collins scored twice, as Hibernian lost 3–2 to St Mirren on 18 January 2014.
-Reflecting on his time at Hibernian, Collins told his then Hibernian's teammate Owain Tudor Jones on The Longman’s Football World podcast that he regretted joining the club, though he had "did have some happy memories" there.
+Reflecting on his time at Hibernian, Collins told his former Hibernian teammate Owain Tudor Jones on The Longman's Football World podcast that he regretted joining the club, though he "did have some happy memories" there.